citp/privacy-policy-historical/l/le/lex/lexingtonlaw.com.md

-> *The following text is extracted and transformed from the lexingtonlaw.com privacy policy that was archived on 2005-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051214102101id_/http%3A//www.lexingtonlaw.com/APC.php%3Fsid%3D%26c%3DPrivacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lexingtonlaw.com privacy policy that was archived on 2006-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060616002534id_/http%3A//www.lexingtonlaw.com/APC.php%3Fsid%3D%26c%3DPrivacyPolicy) for the most accurate reproduction.*

 # Lexington Law

-Lexington Client Privacy Policy
+Lexington Privacy Policy

-**Last updated December 2002
+**Last updated February 2006
 © Lexington Law Firm**

 Protecting your privacy is extremely important to Lexington.
 We strive to keep your personal information confidential.
-By ensuring that you are aware of and understand the Lexington Client Privacy Policy, we can provide you with better service.
-Please take a moment to read the following policy to learn how we handle your personal information.
+Please take a moment to read the Privacy Policy to ensure that you are aware of and understand how we handle your personal information.